jandejager10/my_golf_life/README.md

 - images resized - now failing when published bit working in vs_code
 - Validation of HTML shows 4 errors - keeping it as is with errors
 - misnamed image files causing LCP delays in lighthouse
+- performance still not quite where it should be due to image and 'youtube' link loads

 # FAQ
 -	Not FAQ yet -basic clicks only.
 -	Video are set to paused
 -	Videos are set sound "on"